We may earn money or products from the companies mentioned in this post.

 Think you don’t have time to be in a book club?
 You do if your book club members are cool.
 The women in our book club understand that working mothers may not have time to finish or even start the monthly books.
 They don’t care.
 They know we love reading and do our best.
 Last year I purposely didn’t read our book for 7 months while I focused on my yoga studio.
 I still came, had food and wine and connected with our amazing group.
 We keep our group closed and have formed tight, supportive relationships that have gone beyond our monthly meetings.

-6. Stitch and Bitch
+6. Connection with Stitch and Bitch

 This is my one other scheduled social night every month.
 Each month we have a casual Stitch and Bitch night at a girlfriends house.
 It’s small and casual.
 I’m fortunate that almost all the women are mommas, so I can get some advice about figuring out what I’m doing.
 We all bring our own food so we don’t impose on the host.
 We all bring a craft, and will actually sometimes get to it.
 Then we craft and bitch, bitch and craft and actually feel a little productive while spending some needed girl time.